Returning Early Admissions students at College of DuPage are high school students under 18-years-old that have completed at least one college course.

 - Meet all regular prerequisites for the desired course.

-- Obtain permission from a Counselor or Advisor by contacting (630) 942-2259 or contact a counselor.
+- Obtain permission from a counselor or advisor by contacting (630) 942-2259 or meeting with a counselor.

 As an Early Admissions student, please note the following information:

-- A student may take placement tests to determine the appropriate course placement of reading, writing and math.
+- You may take placement tests to determine the appropriate course placement of reading, writing and math.

 - An Early Admissions student is required to obtain approval from Counseling, Advising and Transfer Services every semester until the student either turns 18, graduates from high school or obtains a GED.

-If you are a returning Early Admissions student and would like more information, please contact the Office of Counseling & Advising Services at (630) 942-2259 or contact a counselor.
+If you are a returning Early Admissions student and would like more information, please contact the Office of Counseling & Advising Services at (630) 942-2259 or meet with counselor.